RaphaelItotia/Kenyan_Youtubers_Analysis/README.md

     -	[Potential ROI](#potential-roi)
     -	[Potential Courses of Actions](#potential-courses-of-actions)
 -	[Conclusion](#conclusion)
-### Objective
+### Problem statement
-The Head of Marketing seeks to identify the optimal Kenyan YouTubers for conducting marketing campaigns over the marketing period.
+**Challenge**: The Head of Marketing seeks to identify the optimal Kenyan YouTubers for conducting marketing campaigns over the marketing period.

-To create a dashboard that provides insights, we need a dataset of top Kenyan YouTubers in 2024 that includes
+**Data**: To create a dashboard that provides insights, we have a rich dataset of top Kenyan YouTubers in 2024 containing details about Channel name, Number of subscribers, Total views, and Total uploads.
-- Number of subscribers
-- Total views
-- Total videos
-- Engagement metrics

-#### User story
-As the Head of Marketing, I want to use a dashboard that analyzes YouTube channels’ data in Kenya.
-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
-With this information, I can make more data-driven decisions about which Youtubers are right to collaborate with, and therefore maximize Return On Investment (ROI).

-### Data source
-We need a dataset containing columns;
--	Channel name
--	Subscribers
--	Total views
--	Total uploads
+**Goal**: To uncover the recommendable youtubers to work with by using Power BI.

 The [data](dataset/My_extracted.csv) is sourced from [Social Blade](https://socialblade.com/youtube/top/country/ke).
 ### Steps